We do often include affiliate links to earn us some pennies. See more here.

 First of all, what is Steam Play?

 In simple terms: it's a feature that allows you to run compatibility layers in the Linux version of the Steam client announced by Valve (here) back in August 2018.
-Proton is one such compatibility layer, the one people usually talk about, allowing Windows games to be played on Linux.
+Proton is one such compatibility layer, the one people usually talk about, allowing Windows games to be played on Linux systems.
 Proton bundles together other projects like Wine, DXVK and more under one roof so there's no fussing around.
 So we're clear: Steam Play is the feature, Proton is the software you run.

 How can I check compatibility with my Windows games?